Brands & Branding

 If you love what you do and your product or service is so good, you can’t wait to share it with the world – that’s a good start.

 And this is where it becomes tricky.

-When I see big name brands who have lost their way, diluted their promise, confused their customers, by trying to please everyone and pleasing no-one, then it makes me throw up my hands in despair.
+When I see big name brands who have lost their way, diluted their promise, confused their customers, by trying to please everyone and pleasing no-one, then it becomes a mess.

-Does this situation sound familiar – you go to buy a whole pile of stationery items, folders envelopes, post-it’s etc., at a store whose goal is to become “Britain’s most popular high street stationery, bookseller and newsagent”.
-The first thing you’re asked at the till is do you want to buy a large bar of chocolate for only £1 and do you want to buy a carrier bag for the numerous items you’ve just purchased.
+For example – you go to buy stationery items, folders envelopes, post-it’s etc., at a store whose goal is to become “Britain’s most popular high street stationery, bookseller and newsagent”.
+At the till the first thing you’re asked is, would you like to buy a large bar of chocolate for only £1, and would you like to buy a carrier bag – for the numerous items you’ve just purchased.
 It doesn’t leave you with a great deal of love towards that brand.

-Recently I visited a toy store and as I hand over an Elsa doll from Frozen, the girl at the checkout asks whose birthday it is.
-I tell her it’s for my daughter – she’s been poorly and while I’m in London I decided get her a get-well gift.
+on the other hand – I recently visited a toy store, and as I hand over an Elsa doll from Frozen, the girl at the checkout asks whose birthday it is.
+I tell her it’s for my daughter – she’s not been well, and I’d decided get her a get-well gift.
 The girl then asks me her name and her favourite Disney character.
 She pulls a card from underneath the counter and writes “Get Well Soon ……….” and signs it Mickey (in the famous style that is familiar to millions).
 This brand’s vision is “To make people happy.”

-Both brands are well established one has lost its way, the other continues to grow and develop its products, entertain and look for new opportunities to connect and please their customers.
+Both brands are well established one has lost its way, the other continues to grow and develop its products, entertain and look for new opportunities to connect and please its customers.

 Many books have been written on branding.
-In a short article it’s not possible to cover all aspects but for fans of bullet points I will leave you with these:
+In a short post it’s not possible to cover everything, but if you are looking to brand, rebrand or refresh, I will leave you with these basic thoughts.

 Have a clear vision for your brand